 In May 2015, I attended my first Reiki Alliance Conference, near Portland Oregon.
 All participants were trained Masters of Usui Shiki Reiki Ryoho.
 Can you imagine meeting others from USA, Canada, Amsterdam, Denmark, Barbados, Argentina, Italy, England, Mexico, Brazil, Grenada, Bulgaria, Kazakhstan, Germany, Austria, Switzerland, Russia, Australia, and the Netherlands?
 I formed friendships with people all over the world who share a common bond of Reiki.
 "Reiki shares" were a great way to start each day.
 Here is how they work -- One person was on the Reiki table and three others gave that person a treatment on specific areas.
 Then we switched and another person received a treatment.
 The hardest part was getting off the table so others could have a turn.
 I am happy to share more stories when you take my classes or have a Reiki treatment.

-In April 2017, I was able to participate in a Reiki conference in Newton, Massachusetts.
-It was a wonderful day for Reiki professional development, on-going education, and feeling part of a local community.
-The keynote speaker was Reiki Master Frans Stiene, who lives in Australia.
+I have recently participated in Reiki conferences in the Massachusetts area.
+These are wonderful opportunities for Reiki professional development, on-going education, and feeling part of a local community.
+One keynote speaker was Reiki Master Frans Stiene, who lives in Australia.
 He talked about "The Buddhist Roots of the System of Reiki & What it Means for Our Practice."
+Another time, we heard Reiki Master /author Frank Arjava Petter who explained many details about Usui's background, his life in Japan and about his Reiki practice.

 We all can use Reiki in our lives.
 I am so grateful that I was able to devote so much time to learning Reiki.
 I believe that the money I have spent on my Reiki training and travels has been the best investment of my life.
 I cannot easily explain all the health and happiness that I have gained from learning, practicing, and teaching Reiki.
 My clients, students, family members, and friends enjoy receiving Reiki for illnesses and/or to help them maintain good health.
 I hope you will be able to say the same thing after you experience having received a Reiki session on yourself.